Stochastic Calculus with respect to Gaussian Processes: Introduction

 The remaining of this paper is organized as follows.
-In Section \ref{qdokpsdksqopdqskopqsdkopdqs}, we recall basic facts about white noise theory and about the family of operators ${(M_{H})}_{H\in(0,1)}$, which is instrumental for our running example.
-Let $G:={{(G_{t})}_{t\in\rR}}$ be a Gaussian process that belongs to $\mathscr{G}$.
-In Section 3 one first defines the time derivative of $G$, in weak sense.
-We then define a stochastic integral \textit{wrt} $G$ and give its main properties.
-Various instances of Itô formula are given in Section \ref{Itô}, in both $L^{2}(\Omega)$ and stochastic distributions senses.
-The main result, which is Theorem \ref{ergoigfjerfijoijgfoifjgoidfjgofd} that provides an Itô formula in $L^{2}(\Omega)$, is given in Subsection \ref{pokprofke}.
-This latter subsection ends with a complete comparison of Theorem \ref{ergoigfjerfijoijgfoifjgoidfjgofd} with all the Itô formulas for Gaussian processes, provided so far in the literature of \textit{functional extensions} of itô integral (that are: \cite[Theorems $1$ \& $2$]{nualart}, \cite[Theorem $31$]{MV05}, \cite[Theorem $1$]{NuTa06}, \cite[Corollary $8.13$]{KRT07}, \cite[Proposition 11.7]{KrRu10}, \cite[Theorem $3.2$]{LN12} and \cite[Theorems $4.4$ \& $4.5$] {SoVi14}.
-Subsection \ref{zpepokoferr} is devoted to the obtention of an Itô formula in the stochastic distributions sense.
-This result is a preparatory work for the study of local times provided in Section \ref{Tanaka}.
-In Section \ref{ozfjozrio}, we compare our stochastic integral with respect to elements of $\mathscr{G}$, to some of the ones that already exist.
-More precisely, to the divergence type integrals, provided in \cite{nualart} and in \cite{MV05}, in Subsection \ref{orefij} and to Itô integral in Subsection \ref{oervoerveiorj}.
+In Section \ref{qdokpsdksqopdqskopqsdkopdqs}, we recall some basic facts about white noise theory and about the family of operators ${(M_{H})}_{H\in(0,1)}$, which is instrumental for our running example, which is presented at the end of the section.
+In Section 3 we define the stochastic integral \textit{wrt} any $G$ in $\mathscr{G}$.
+An Itô formula in $L^{2}(\Omega)$ is established in the first part of Section \ref{Itô}.
+A complete comparison of our Itô formula with all the Itô formulas for Gaussian processes, provided so far in the literature of \textit{functional extensions} of itô integral ends this section.
+In Section \ref{ozfjozrio}, we compare our stochastic integral with respect to elements of $\mathscr{G}$, to the divergence type integrals, provided in \cite{nualart,MV05} and to Itô integral.
 In particular, we show therein how our integral fully generalizes the one built in \cite{MV05}.
-Finally one provides in Section \ref{Tanaka} a Tanaka formula, a definition of weighted and non weighted local times of Gaussian processes that belong to $\mathscr{G}$, as well as an integral representation of them.
-An occupation time formula for both, weighted and non weighted, local times of $G$ is also established and constitutes the second main result of this paper.
-Finally we prove that both, weighted and non weighted local times of $G$, belong, as two parameters processes, to $L^{2}(\R\times\Omega, \lambda \otimes \mu)$, where $\lambda$ denotes the Lebesgue measure on $\R$.
-We then compare the results we obtained to the ones provided in \cite{LN12} for weighted local times.